vanTeeffelenLab/ExTrack/README.md

 Need to install git if not already installed.

-`git clone https://github.com/FrancoisSimon/ExTrack-python3.git` One can also just manually download the package if git is not install
+`git clone https://github.com/vanTeeffelenLab/ExTrack.git` One can also just manually download the package if git is not installed.
+Once extracted the folder may be named ExTrack-main

-`cd ExTrack-python3`
+`cd ExTrack` or cd `ExTrack-main`

-`python setup.py install` from the ExTrack-python3 directory
+`python setup.py install` from the ExTrack directory

 # Tutorial